If you put six Indian cooks together you will get seven opinions on how to make naan. And all would likely be right.

 Leavening is to add something to a dough that causes a reaction that releases, usually, carbon dioxide.
 That forms tiny air-pockets that lighten and soften the mixture.
 Whilst there are many leavening agents, including baking powder and fruit salt, it was a gift from the Portuguese that produces the naan we know today.
 That gift was yeast.

 I discuss their influence in the cuisine of Goa.
-Suffice to say that using naan to mop up a very hot curry owes much to them.
+Suffice to say that using naan to mop up the hot curry gravy owes much to them.
 Think chillies and yeast and thank the Portuguese.

 There is no agreement on the flour to use for naan.
 Variously I have seen general purpose flour, whole wheat flour and wholemeal flour all used.
 I have tried to make naan with gluten-free flour, but not too successfully.
 I have tried using rice or coconut flour, equally unsuccessfully.
 In simple terms, naan cannot be made without gluten.
 Coeliacs do not despair – there are recipes forthcoming for breads made with rice flour, maize and other gluten-free produce.